callingmahendra/prompt-store/README.md

-# Prompt Store
+# Axiom Prompts

-Prompt Store is a full-stack application designed for managing and sharing prompts.
+Axiom Prompts is a full-stack application designed for managing and sharing prompts.
 It provides a user-friendly interface to browse, create, edit, and manage prompts, with a robust backend to handle data storage and API requests.

 ## Getting Started